What do you want to learn?

 4. Large geographic footprint for affordable 2-day shipping with 3pl services

-Most 3PLs let you store inventory at multiple fulfillment locations near your customers.
+Most 3PLs let you store inventory at multiple fulfilment locations near your customers.
 Reducing the distance your shipment travels to its destination helps you reduce the shipping cost and time in transit.
-Note: A 3PL is different from an on-demand warehousing platform that simply finds warehouses that have excess space for you to use, as 3PLs run their own fulfillment centers and have visibility into what’s happening inside all of their warehouses.
+Note: A 3PL is different from an on-demand warehousing platform that simply finds warehouses that have excess space for you to use, as 3PLs run their own fulfilment centres and have visibility into what’s happening inside all of their warehouses.

-This makes faster shipping options, like 2-day shipping or same-day delivery more affordable by using ground delivery instead of expedited air, and shipping from fulfillment centers in urban areas near larger pockets of the general population.
+This makes faster shipping options, like 2-day shipping or same-day delivery more affordable by using ground delivery instead of expedited air, and shipping from fulfilment centres in urban areas near larger pockets of the general population.

 “We understand that whatever Amazon does, we also need to do or we are going to lose business.
 The cost of offering free 2-day shipping through ShipBob is more than covered and offset by all of the additional orders and revenue we’ve gotten as a result.”

 Here’s a in-house logistics story from the founder and CEO of Juspy: